Financial risk management: Insurance

+In a typical insurance company, Risk Management and the Actuarial Function are separate but closely related departments, each with distinct responsibilities.
+In smaller companies, the lines might blur, with actuaries taking on some risk management tasks, or vice versa.
+Regardless, the Head Actuary (or Chief Actuary or Appointed Actuary) has specific responsibilities, typically requiring formal "sign-off": Reserve Adequacy and Solvency and Capital Assessment, as well as Reinsurance Arrangements.
+The relevant calculations are usually performed with specialized software — provided e.g. by WTW and Milliman — and often using R or SAS.

 Investment management

-Fund managers, classically, define the risk of a portfolio as its variance (or standard deviation), and through diversification the portfolio is optimized so as to achieve the lowest risk for a given targeted return, or equivalently the highest return for a given level of risk;
+Fund managers, classically, define the risk of a portfolio as its variance (or standard deviation) — the extent to which the portfolio's return is uncertain — and through diversification the portfolio is optimized so as to achieve the lowest risk for a given targeted return, or equivalently the highest return for a given level of risk: this approach is known as mean-variance optimization.